 Legend has it, any exercise you do end up doing while fasted will basically burn pure fat.
 (It has to be done at least 12 hours after your last meal though, to have this effect.)
 This is because after 12 hours, your body has used up its food stores, gone through a lot of its muscle glycogen stores, and is forced to start resorting to fat reserves for energy.

-In other words, even if you just WALK while fasted, you’re burning pure fat.
+In other words, even if you just WALK while fasted – you’re burning pure fat.
+Legend has it.

 That’s pretty exciting.

 These are the four most effective supplements I used during my 30-day experiment.
 They are all optional, but pretty useful.

 The number one all-around supplement I discovered, hands down, is green juice.

 You get it in powdered form, and mix it in with water, and it basically allows you to drink the micro-nutrients from tons of extra vegetables quickly and effortlessly.

 The most famous brand of this type of supplement is Athletic Greens, but I used a slightly cheaper (but also truly excellent) option called Green Vibrance.

 Having some of this green juice almost every day made me feel great, made fasting easier, and overall made everything work better.
 (Note: I would generally have it before and after – but not during – fasts.)
 It served as an excellent “insurance policy,” making sure I always got some high quality nutrients no matter what.